 Avoid sleeping in lenses

 Unless you have been prescribed extended wear contact lenses, never sleep in your contact lenses - this can limit the oxygen flow to your cornea and dry out your eyes.
-In addition, you also risk infection.
+In addition, you also increase the risk of infection.

 If you fall asleep in your lenses you risk the lens bonding to the cornea, making it hard to remove.
 If you have fallen asleep in your lenses, you shouldn’t attempt to remove them straight away.
-Wait at least an hour before attempting to remove the lens and use eye drops to hydrate the lens first.
+Wait at least 30 minutes before attempting to remove the lens and use eye drops to hydrate the lens first before you attempt to remove the lens.
 This will make it easier to remove.
 Do not use your contact lens solution or tap water.
 Once removed, leave your lenses out for a few hours or for the day.
+If you have any concerns, you should seek advice from your optician.

 Do not rub your eyes